 Scheduling

-Event and task runs may be scheduled to perform in the future.
+and runs may be scheduled to perform in the future.
 They will not have any effect until they are performed.
 This means that their eventual performance may be impacted by changes to a store's Mechanic account, prior to the scheduled performance time.

-Event runs may be scheduled using the Event action, using its run_at option to define the time at which the run should be performed.
+option to define the time at which the run should be performed.

-The task runs that arise from a scheduled event run will not be established until the event run is performed.
-(This does not apply if the task_ids option is used, which determines ahead of time which tasks may be run in response to the new event.)
+option is used, which determines ahead of time which tasks may be run in response to the new event.)
 This means that changes to the set of enabled tasks can have an impact on what tasks are actually run, in response to a scheduled event run.

 Event runs generated in response to scheduler events are always adjusted for the store's local time.

-Subscription offsets are a property of the task, and are applied by the task run – not the event run.
+Subscription offsets are a property of the task, and are applied by the task run â not the event run.
 This means that the subscribed-to event must be created and run before the subscription offset is calculated and applied.

 If a task is disabled or deleted at the time a task run comes due, the task run will still perform at the scheduled time, but will fail instantly.